Nubuscu/pretense/readme.md

-# Music Map // Pretense
+# Pretense

 ## What is it?

+An attempt at:
-An attempt at talking about the albums and artists I know and enjoy, how I came in contact with them, and who I'd recommend them to, and why.
+1. Talking about the albums and artists I know and enjoy, how I came in contact with them

-...In a client/server app so I can relate things together in a more complete manner than _just_ writing about them.
+1. Recommending related bands.
+1. Explaining the life-long frog boiling that got me from CCM to actually enjoying death metal.

 Also an excuse to try some new technologies :shrug: